Online Safety

 • Play games alone or with others through websites, apps or game consoles

-• Chat with other people through online games, BBM (Blackberry Messenger), game consoles, webcams, social networks and tools like Whatsapp
+• Chat with other people through online games, game consoles, webcams, social networks and tools like Whatsapp

 When online, children and young people can learn new things, get help with homework, express themselves creatively and connect with friends and family.
 There are also risks, but by understanding and talking about the dangers you can help keep your child safe online.